cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

 ## Expand storage via USB devices

-The **Olares daemon** automatically detects and mounts inserted USB storage devices.
+**Olares** automatically detects and mounts inserted USB storage devices.

-This method is ideal for **temporary data exchange** or **portable storage** use cases.

-- Once a USB device is inserted, it will be mounted automatically — no command-line operations are required.
+- Once you insert a USB device, it will be mounted automatically — no command-line operations are required.

-- You can access it from the Olares web interface or Larepass, via **Files** > **External**.
+- You can access it in **Files** > **External** from both Olares and Larepass.

 - When the USB device is unplugged, the system automatically unmounts it.

 ## Manually mount an HDD or SSD

-You can manually mount internal or other types of non-USB drives to Olares from your **Linux** system.
+You can manually mount an HDD or SSD to Olares from your **Linux** hosting system.

 This approach is recommended for **large data storage** (e.g., AI models) or **long-term storage expansion**.